Publish Novellas 18 July 2021

 “I know.
 We need your help,” Dennis begs.

 Nick is hesitant.
 His reasons are obvious enough.
 It is nearly impossible to keep something of this nature from the government.
-He doesn’t want to get into trouble by getting involved.
+He doesn’t want to jeopardize his position by getting involved.

 “I know it’s a lot to process in your mind.
 But think about this, if you don’t help us, we will both die—or be erased,” Dennis stresses.